callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 The videos told an interesting story.
 Most reviews between 2016 and 2017 were located in NYC.
 Occasionally, Portnoy alluded to how he found the [spot](https://onebite.app/restaurant/norma-new-york-ny-3be6fd2e).
 Generally, this was via a friend, an internet comment, or sometimes it appeared like the pizzeria was just along the way to where he was going.
 Essentially, it felt random.

 Contrast that with his post-2020 reviews.
 New York City reviews became less common, replaced with trips to different states like Florida or areas known for their pizza like Connecticut.
-In several videos, Portnoy would ask his assistant how he found the pizzeria, to which he’d often answered it was through the One Bite App.
+In several videos, Portnoy would ask his assistant how he found the pizzeria, to which he’d often answer it was through the One Bite App.

-I wanted to verify if this shift in review location may have had an affect on the average score.
+I wanted to verify if this shift in review location may have affected the average score.
 Plot 2 breaks down reviews by their locations per year.

 !["Review Location by Year"](./count_of_reviews_by_state.png)